 Not every product will work well for every cat, though, which is why it’s important to check with your vet if your cat has consistent stomach issues.

-Hill’s Science Diet’s Sensitive Stomach formula is a vet-recommended recipe designed to support healthy digestion and skin in sensitive kitties.
+Hill’s Science Diet’s Sensitive Stomach formula is a recipe designed to support healthy digestion and skin in sensitive kitties.
 Chicken and brewer’s rice make up the two main ingredients among other natural ingredients and the formula is infused with prebiotic fiber to help keep things moving through the digestive tract.

 The formula has proven very popular with users for the most part, with positive reviews indicating superior quality and happy cats in many cases.
 Others found it too expensive and some were disappointed that their cats didn’t take to it.
 As with any product, though, there’s no guarantee every cat will enjoy it!